mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Typical RE process

 The thought process of a reverse engineer is often iterative and exploratory, as they try to understand the program's behavior and functionality [@Muller2009; @Qasem2022].
-Votipka et al. [@Votipka2020] conducted a survey of reverse engineers and found that the most common high level steps in the reverse engineering process can be grouped into 3 phases:
+Votipka et al. conducted a survey of reverse engineers and found that the most common high level steps in the reverse engineering process can be grouped into 3 phases [@Votipka2020]:

 1. **Overview** \
    The reverse engineer try to establish a high-level understanding of the program.
 Some reverse engineers report that programs subject for analysis comes with some information, which help point the analysis in the right direction.
 A common strategy is to list strings used by the programs, which often also points to external API calls.
 They also look at loaded resources, libraries and try to identify important functions and code segments.